Commonly asked questions from our guests

 - You can drive out on your own, it’s $1.00 for parking, and only 300 parking stalls

-A taxi will run about $40 one way & the #22 Bus cost $2.50 one way and take about 50 minutes.
+- A taxi cost about $40 one way / #22 Bus cost $2.50 – takes about 50 minutes

 Shuttle service includes round trip transportation and equipment (Fins, mask & snorkel)

 Drive time to & from Hanauma Bay is approximately 30 minutes

 Hanauma Bay State Park opens daily at 6 a.m.

 During the summer months Hanauma Bay closes at 7 p.m.

 During the winter months Hanauma Bay closes at 6 p.m.

 The park is also closed on Christmas Day (25th) and New Years Day (1st)